We challenge torture used against marginalised and excluded minorities

 International law is clear that when violence is used against a person for a discriminatory purpose it can amount to torture.

-REDRESS uses strategic litigation to challenge discriminatory torture used against groups including women, the LGBT+ community, refugees, migrants, and those facing multiple forms of discrimination.
+REDRESS uses strategic litigation to challenge discriminatory torture used against groups including women, the LGBTIQ+ community, refugees, migrants, and those facing multiple forms of discrimination.
 This includes torture directed by state agents, and also situations where the state tolerates torture by others.

 REDRESS delivers campaigns against particular instances of discriminatory torture.
 We also work to obtain justice for victims of such torture and to improve relevant policy and legal frameworks.